Dion DiMucci: Recent albums with KTBA Records (2020–present)

 In 2023, Rolling Stone ranked Dion at No. 154 on its list of the 200 Greatest Singers of All Time.
 On April 24, 2024, he was one of four musicians honored by the Bruce Springsteen Archives & Center for American Music at Monmouth University in New Jersey.

 In March 2024, Dion released his third No. 1 blues album, Girl Friends.
 In October 2024, he released a patriotic collaboration with Carlene Carter, titled "An American Hero" (along with music videos for singles from the album).

-In January 2025, Dion released the nostalgic single "New York Minute" and biographical book Dion: The Rock ‘n’ Roll Philosopher (co-written with recovery and performance coach Adam Jablin).
+In January 2025, Dion released the nostalgic single "New York Minute" and biographical book Dion: The Rock 'N' Roll Philosopher (co-written with recovery and performance coach Adam Jablin).
 The book covers Dion's personal life and rock-and-roll journey, with contributions from Eric Clapton, Paul Simon, Bishop Robert Barron and Stevie Van Zandt.
+His album The Rock 'N' Roll Philosopher followed in October 2025 and concerts in 2026.
+Dion also released a new version of his song "Abraham, Martin and John" on the album.

 The Wanderer musical

-In October 2011, an industry-only reading of a new play about Dion's life was performed in New York City.
+In October 2011, an industry-only stage reading of a new play about Dion's life was performed in New York City.
+"The Wanderer is a real life musical, the no-holds-barred story of Dion’s rise to fame, his battle with addiction and the faith and love that turned his life around."
+According to Bruce Springsteen, New York's rebel king is "the link between Frank Sinatra and rock and roll".

 In a December 2011 article from The New York Times, Dion and his collaborator (writer and director Charles Messina) discussed details about the project – titled The Wanderer: The Life and Music of Dion – which would focus on the years between 1957 until the late-1960s.
 It was planned to feature more than twenty songs from that era, as well as new original music.
 In the article, Dion gave his perspective on the story: "You know, I always saw my story as a young Sopranos with great music and a Rocky Graziano Somebody Up There Likes Me ending.
 It's a story of redemption.
 A rock and roll redemption story!"

 DiMucci revealed that Michael Wartella would be starring in The Wanderer on December 16, 2017.
 There was a reading of the musical in November 2017, while working on the play continued (with Dion posting about the musical via his Instagram account @diondimucciofficial).
-In December 2019, it was announced that New Kids on the Block member Joey McIntyre would star as Johnny, Michael Wartella as Dion and Christy Altomare as wife Susan.
-The first performance at the Paper Mill Playhouse was scheduled to start on May 28, 2020.
-Due to the COVID-19 pandemic, the opening performance was rescheduled to March 24, 2022.
+In December 2019, it was announced that New Kids on the Block member Joey McIntyre would star as Johnny, Michael Wartella as Dion and Christy Altomare as Dion's wife Susan.
+The Broadway-bound jukebox musical was scheduled to start on May 28, 2020.
+Due to the COVID-19 pandemic, the world premiere performance at the Paper Mill Playhouse in New Jersey was rescheduled to March 24, 2022.